daronphang/programming-resources/architectures/software/domain-driven/concepts.md

 ### Ubiquitous Language

 The ubiquitous language is the channel for all information to flow between developers, domain experts and the software.
+Characteristics include:

+- Expressed in the domain model
+- Unites the people of the project team
+- Eliminates inaccuracies and contradictions from domain experts
+- Not a business language imposed by domain experts
+- Not a language used in industries
+- Evolves over time